andrewlferguson/AMPSVM/README.txt

 ## NOTE ##
 Installation of these modules requires more disk space than is available on the free 512 MB "Beginner" account -- needed to upgrade to "Hacker" to install.
-BUT post- installation disc space fits within 512 MB so can probably downgrade after virtual environment is set up.
+BUT post-installation disc space fits within 512 MB so can probably downgrade after virtual environment is set up.

 Testing SVM prediction: